linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 It may be worthwhile to summarize some of the assumptions that were used in the previous discussion.

-The BDT approach is an example of a [[Profit and Loss Attribution with an OAS|one-factor model]], since the [[An Overview of the Vasicek Short Rate Model|short rate]], here represented by the LIBOR rate $L_{i},$ is assumed to be the only variable determining bond prices.
+The BDT approach is an example of a [one-factor model](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Profit%20and%20Loss%20Attribution%20with%20an%20OAS.md), since the [short rate](../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/An%20Overview%20of%20the%20Vasicek%20Short%20Rate%20Model.md), here represented by the LIBOR rate $L_{i},$ is assumed to be the only variable determining bond prices.
 This means that bond prices are perfectly correlated.
-The distribution of [[Interest Rate Quotations|interest rates]] is lognormal in the limit.
+The distribution of [interest rates](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%202/Interest%20Rate%20Quotations.md) is lognormal in the limit.
 We made several simplifying assumptions concerning the framework.
 There were neither taxes, nor any trading costs.

-Needless to say, the procedure also rests on the premise that the original data are [[Arbitrage Pricing of Derivatives|arbitrage]]-free.
+Needless to say, the procedure also rests on the premise that the original data are [arbitrage](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md)-free.

 # 13.3.5.3 Remarks